 This indicated are that ETH whales look to be moving their holdings to exchanges, ready to cash out, and take with them gains accrued in January and the early parts of February.

 Ethereum Whale Big Money MovesAccording to data from Santiment, there has been a number of big-money moves across the Ethereum chain where funds have made their way to exchanges.
 The insights show that a lot of these moves are coming from addresses known for accumulating.
 For example, this address sent 19,902 ETH (almost $4 million) to a relay address, which quickly transferred those coins to a known Binance wallet.
 The coins originated from an address that has recently been accumulating ETH from various sources, including both private addresses and known Huobi, Gemini, and OKEx wallets.
 Another address sent 30,000 ETH over a period of 24 hours (about $ 6 million) to a known Kraken wallet via two feeder addresses.
 Looking back, this address received its ETH about two months ago and it looks like they initially withdrew ETH around $144 and deposited it back to Kraken when the coin was hovering around $230 — taking a good bit of profit.

+Profit-Taking Sell-OffsWith the current uncertainty in the cryptocurrency market, big money whales appear to be pessimistic of the short-term future for the price of coins.
 These Ethereum whales are now doing what they can to take profit from the last two months of bullish market action, but in doing so, are also crippling the market further with these massive sell-offs.